 As your business grows, it’s likely that you’ll expand the number of locations and have a quicker inventory turnover.

-In doing so, inventory tracking and reporting is extremely important to maintain for a successful supply chain.
+In doing so, inventory tracking and reporting are extremely important to maintain a successful supply chain.

-If you want to take your inventory management to the next level, an inventory management software solution automates your inventory so you can accurately track inventory levels and recognise what product needs refilling.
+If you want to take your inventory management to the next level, an inventory management software solution automates your inventory so you can accurately track inventory levels and recognize what product needs refilling.

 Receiving goods

-A warehousing organisation should have the ability to receive raw materials from carriers at loading docks, then store them in a specific location within the warehouse.
+A warehousing organization should have the ability to receive raw materials from carriers at loading docks, then store them in a specific location within the warehouse.

 Having a warehouse management system will enable you to scan each item so your inventory quantity is accurate.